Pleanog/lmu-course-aii/Lectures/Session 04 - Neural Networks.md

 > [!tip]  Eli5
 > **Pooling** is like zooming out on a very detailed photo.
 We're not trying to keep every little pixel but just the most important parts.
 And **max-pooling** looks at a section of the given image and asks: "what is the most important pixel (e.g. highest value) here?" and keeps just that one (*see image below*)

+> Max Pooling as a concept is rather simple, but here is [a nice tool to play with the different parameters of max pooling](https://deeplizard.com/resource/pavq7noze3), that also shows how pooling can add robustness to the learing process, when the filters like 'vertical stride' are set higher the input is shifted dramatically.

 ![[Pasted image 20250718205304.png]]
 > Max pooling with a 2x2 filter and stride = 2
 ### Max Pooling Layer